AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 (Note: you need to get to the end of the test run [when it says "the survey is not over..."] for your responses to be stored and for the results.csv file to appear).

-15) Send participants to your study: wwww.yourWebsite.com/yourDirectory/index.html
+15) Send participants to your study, for example: www.yourWebsite.com/yourDirectory/index.html

 16) If you want to have different conditions in your experiment, simply copy the ReverseCorrelationOpenSource.pde file and name the new file ReverseCorrelationOpenSource2.pde.
 Go into the new ReverseCorrelationOpenSource2.pde file and